nickmmark/two-factor-entropy/README.md

 Shanon's entropy is a measure of the information content of a string.
 It can be interpreted as the number of bits required to encode each character of the string given perfect compression.

-If a 2FA token is truly random, we would expect it to have higher Shanon Entropy than if is was pseudo-random (or non-random).
+If a 2FA token is truly random, we would expect it to have higher Shanon Entropy than if is was generated pseudo-randomly (or was non-random).